rwadud/Crypto-Portfolio/README.md

 # Crypto Portfolio Tracker

-A real-time cryptocurrency portfolio tracking application that scrapes data from CoinMarketCap and provides a web interface for managing crypto portfolios.
+A cryptocurrency portfolio tracking application that scrapes data from CoinMarketCap and provides a web interface for managing crypto portfolios.

 ## Table of Contents